StamusNetworks/suricata-4-analysts/source/tls-threat-hunting.rst

 .. code-block::

   alert tls $EXTERNAL_NET any -> $HOME_NET any (msg:"Ursnif like certificate"; \\
-       tls.cert_subject; content:"C=XX"; content:"=1,";
+       tls.cert_subject; content:"C=XX"; content:"=1,"; \\
        sid:3; rev:1;)

-Here we alert when a certificate on an external server is using a certificate that follow the pattern we have found in he Ursnif campaign.
+Here we alert when a certificate on an external server is using a certificate that follows the pattern we have found in the Ursnif campaign.

 Verifying a list of known bad JA3